SNIP provides support for faculty-driven, interdisciplinary initiatives at the vanguard of agricultural and natural resources research.

 Overview

-The College of Agricultural Sciences (CAS) Office for Research and Graduate Education invites proposals for Strategic Networks and Initiatives Program (SNIP) grants to be awarded at three levels in 2022/2023.
-At all levels, funding will be awarded to collaborative interdisciplinary teams seeking to investigate focused research problems in pursuit of large-scale extramural grant opportunities.
+The College of Agricultural Sciences (CAS) Office for Research and Graduate Education invites proposals for Strategic Networks and Initiatives Program (SNIP) grants to be considered at two levels in 2025/2026.
+SNIP provides support for faculty-driven, interdisciplinary initiatives at the vanguard of agricultural and natural resources research.
+At both levels, funding may be awarded to collaborative interdisciplinary teams seeking to investigate focused research problems in pursuit of large-scale extramural grant opportunities.

 The goal of SNIP is to offer ambitious CAS faculty members the opportunity to explore novel research problems.
 The primary aims of the program are to help faculty to build a network of colleagues and form an area of strength in the college for transformative research.
-The three SNIP levels are tailored to assist teams at different points in the process of pursuing large-scale extramural grant opportunities.
-SNIP provides funds for network-building activities and preliminary work that are typically during the discovery phase of a project and often not allowable on extramural grants, including (but not exclusively) exploring the potential of a research problem, engaging in team-building activities, and collecting preliminary data.
+The two SNIP levels are tailored to assist teams at different points in the process of pursuing large-scale extramural grant opportunities.

-The printable RFP includes proposal requirements for all levels of support, proposal review process, and reporting guidelines.
-See below for links to abbreviated versions of the proposal submission requirements for each level.
+Printable RFP includes proposal requirements for all levels of support, review process, and reporting guidelines.

 Eligibility

-- For all levels, the PI must be a faculty member with an appointment in the College of Agricultural Sciences (tenured, tenure-track, or non-tenure-track).
+1. For all levels, the PI must be a faculty member with a research appointment in the College of Agricultural Sciences (tenured, tenure-track, or non-tenure-track).

-- For Level I grants, a plan for engaging multiple departments is required, but all team participants do not have to be identified in the proposal.
-The primary investigator (PI) must have a faculty research appointment in CAS.
+3. For Level I grants, a plan for engaging multiple departments is required, but all team participants do not have to be identified in the proposal.

-- For Level II and Level III grants, teams must include at least three persons with faculty appointments and across different departments.
+4. For Level II grants, teams must include at least three persons with faculty appointments and across different departments.
 Team members should be from at least two different departments in CAS.
 See specific proposal requirements below.
 Faculty from any college at Penn State may be included as participants; however, SNIP funds cannot be used to support any non-CAS personnel or students.
-The primary investigator (PI) must have a faculty research appointment in CAS.

 Two-Phase Application Process

-Submit a short concept note for proposals (max 300 words) using the online submission portal in InfoReady linked below.
-Concept notes may be submitted at any time after June 17, 2022, and will be reviewed on a rolling basis until July 31, 2022.
-Concept notes submitted after this deadline will not be accepted as the pre-requisite for Levels II and III full proposals.
+Submit a short concept note for proposals (max 300 words) using the online submission portal in InfoReady.
+Concept notes may be submitted at any time after the competition opens, and will be reviewed on a rolling basis until September 12, 2025.
+Concept notes submitted after this deadline will not be accepted as the pre-requisite for Level II full proposals.

 Include the following in the note: